International Relations Project

 Objective: You and a partner will research and analyze a current international relations conflict that does not directly involve the United States.
 An IR conflict occurs when one sovereign state has a strong disagreement or antagonist relationship with, or adopts a coercive foreign policy against, another sovereign state.
 It could be war or violence, but it may also be a trade, border, humanitarian, or other conflict.

-You will analyze the conflict through several lenses—its origins (installment 1), the IR theory that best explains it (installment 2), and the international organizations that play a role in it (installment 3).
+You will analyze the conflict through several lenses—its origins (installment 1), the IR theory that best explains it (installment 2), and the role of international organizations OR the international economy in the conflict (installment 3).
 Lastly, you will propose a viable solution to the conflict (installment 4).

-You will use the same IR conflict as the basis for your entire IR project, so be sure to choose…
+By Wednesday, February 9 at midnight: Sign up for an IR conflict (Moodle > IR Project > Conflict Sign-Up).
+You will use the same IR conflict as the basis for your entire IR project, so be sure to choose a conflict that will hold your attention for the entire semester.

-Four Installments—You will write four installments for this project, ultimately creating your final project.
+Four Installments—You will write four installments for this project.
 As you move forward with this project, take into consideration my feedback on previous installments.
 Making the same or similar errors on subsequent installments will incur strong penalties.

 Installment 2: Consider the major IR theories (realism, liberalism, constructivism, post-modernism, Marxism, and feminism).
 Which one best explains the conflict that you have identified?
 Evaluate the conflict through the lens of that theory.
-(600-1000 words)
+(600-900 words or 4-5 minutes)

-Installment 3: Investigate the roles that at least two international organizations have played in this conflict.
-Describe and analyze their roles in helping to resolve (or exacerbate) the conflict.
-(600-1000 words)
+Installment 3: Investigate the roles that at least two international organizations have played in this conflict OR the role of the international economy in the conflict.
+Describe and analyze how the organizations or economic matters have contributed to or helped to resolve the conflict.
+(600-900 words or 4-5 minutes)

 Installment 4: Propose and defend a viable solution to the conflict.
 Considering the situation in full (maybe economic interests, the role of terrorism, the history of the conflict, leadership, security issues, or other contextually important elements), explain why your proposed solution is likely to be successful.
-(1000-1200 words, counts twice the others)
+(1000-1200 words or 6-8 minutes, counts twice the others)

 Does not meet Meets Exceeds